tahia/tahia.github.io/index.md

 </div>

 In a broad sense, my interest lies in studying how local populations adapt across different ecological clines and variable environments.
 At the molecular level, I focus on studying gene expression divergence and how cis-and trans-regulation can play key roles on adaptation.
-In my dissertation research, I combined various quantitative genetics, population genomics and functional genomic approces to study the genetics and molecular mechanisms underlying phenotypic divergence in Panicum grasses.
+In my dissertation research, I combined various quantitative genetics, population genomics, and functional genomic approces to study the genetics and molecular mechanisms underlying phenotypic divergence in Panicum grasses.
 Currently I am working as a Postdoctoral Research Fellow at the
 [Department of Ecology and Evolutionionary Biology](https://lsa.umich.edu/eeb) , University of Michigan, Ann Arbor with [Wittkopp Lab](https://sites.lsa.umich.edu/wittkopp-lab/).
 In general, our lab investigates the genetic basis of phenotypic evolution.
 In Wittkopp Lab by leveraging from the existing resources of natural and artificial regulatory variants in yeast, I study the effects of these mutations on expression plasticity and fitness in response to environmental heterogeneity.